 MYS Travel teams purchase new uniforms every two years, as manufacturer products have a life availability of typically 2 years.
-For the 2021-2022 and 2022-2023 seasons, required items at the club level for players are: Black jersey, White Jersey, Black shorts, White shorts, Green socks, White socks, and Green training jersey.
+For the 2021-2022 and 2022-2023 seasons, required items at the club level for players are: Black jersey, White Jersey, Black shorts, White shorts, Green socks, White socks, Green training jersey, and Black training socks.
 Check with your team/coach for any other items they may specify as required.
-ECNL teams will have Orange socks and other training jerseys as specified for that league.
-Other items that are recommended but not required are black training shorts and socks, warmups, goalie jerseys, sweatshirts, black training jersey, soccer bag, etc...
+Other items that are recommended but not required are black training shorts, warmups, goalie jerseys, sweatshirts, soccer bag, etc...
 Uniform number assignments are made by the team coach and volunteer uniform coordinator and each player will receive an email to order their items directly through soccer.com.
 For details on Virginia Union FC ECNL team uniforms click HERE.